Speaker_Graphic

 Speaker:

-When: Saturday, November 2, 2024, 10 am to 12 noon
+When: Saturday, June 7, 10 am to 12 noon

-Where: Virtual meeting via Zoom (open to public)
+Where: Virtual Meeting via Zoom (open to public)

 Title:

-Registration for this program opens on Monday, October 28, 2024 for both members and non-members.
+Registration for this program opens on Saturday, May 31, 2025 for both members and non-members.

-Members, use the link in the email you will receive on Monday, October 28, to register, or log into the website, go to Members Only and select Meeting Registration.
+Members, use the link in the email you will receive on Monday, June 2, to register, or log into the website, go to Members Only and select Meeting Registration.
 Member registration fee is $5.00.

-Non-members, use this link beginning on Monday, October 28, either to register as a non-member for $10.00, or to join BCGS and register as a member for a total fee of $25.00.
+Non-members, use this link beginning on Saturday, May 31, either to register as a non-member for $10.00, or to join BCGS and register as a member for a total fee of $25.00.

 This presentation will be recorded.
 Only members who have registered for this program as members will be able to view it for 30 days following the program date, by logging in to the website and selecting "Meeting registration" from the Members-Only menu.